What to do if your circumstances change

 - the condition for which you’re getting benefit improves or gets worse

-- you marry, remarry, or form a civil partnership and change your name
+- you get married or form a civil partnership

 - you change your address